 Many of us have shared anecdotal stories about persistent respiratory illnesses or allergies that plague us.
 I’ve wondered for years if my chronic bouts of laryngitis could be linked to my 20+ years of exposure to surgical smoke.

 Today the strong collection of literature out there on the dangers of surgical smoke tells us that we’re probably right; that many perioperative RNs, doctors and other surgical team members have been harmed by exposure to surgical smoke.
 The research is also helping us understand how to protect our OR environment from the dangers of surgical smoke, yet many face this toxic harm every day because their facilities have not yet implemented safe surgical smoke practices.
-These safety practices include correctly using personal protective equipment and smoke evacuation technologies to adequately protect personnel (and patients) from exposure.
+These safety practices include correctly using smoke evacuation technologies to adequately protect personnel (and patients) from exposure.

-Perioperative nurses have the power to raise awareness and protect OR team members from toxic surgical smoke.
+Perioperative nurses have the power to raise awareness and protect OR team members and patients from toxic surgical smoke.
 We can share the evidence to turn the tide.
 Here are five research findings that made me a believer in the tangible dangers of surgical smoke:

 - Long-term exposure to polycyclic aromatic hydrocarbons (PAHs) such as benzene, along with particles and volatile organic compounds found in electrocautery smoke, may have synergistic and additive effects.

 - Even when researchers found the levels of benzene, xylene, ozone, and other toxins in surgical smoke measured within permissible exposure limits, they cautioned that repeated exposure to a cocktail of these substances increases the possibility of developing adverse effects.
 Adverse health effects of benzene exposure include respiratory irritation, dizziness, headache, nausea, and fatigue.

 - Infective and malignant cells found in the smoke plume of surgical smoke are sufficiently small enough to breathe in.